Blackouts in US Northwest due to heat wave, deaths reported

 Avista had to implement deliberate blackouts on Monday because "the electric system experienced a new peak demand, and the strain of the high temperatures impacted the system in a way that required us to proactively turn off power for some customers,” said company president and chief executive Dennis Vermillion.
 “This happened faster than anticipated.”

-Rosentrater said the outages were a distribution problem, and did not stem from a lack of electricity in the system.
-Unprecedented demand coupled with record heat strained the distribution system and power had to be cut to prevent equipment damage, she said.
+Rosentrater said the outages were a distribution problem, and did not stem from a lack of electricity in the system

 Meanwhile, authorities said multiple recent deaths in the region were possibly related to the scorching weather.